-If the ignition switch is placed in the OFF position while the headlight switch is in the EPGE or I^D position, the headlights will turn off after a period of time.
+If the ignition switch is placed in the OFF position while the headlight switch is in the Def or position, the headlights will turn off after a period of time.

 The Battery Saver system may be disabled.
-For additional information, refer to "Vehicle information display" in this section.
+For additional information, see "Vehicle information display" (P. 2-24).

-Even though the battery saver feature automatically turns off the headlights after a period of time, you should turn the headlight switch to the OFF position when the engine is not running to avoid discharging the vehicle battery.
+Even though the battery saver feature automatically turns off the headlights after a period of time, you should turn the headlight switch to the AUTO or OFF position when the engine is not running to avoid discharging the vehicle battery.

 DAYTIME RUNNING LIGHTS (DRL) SYSTEM (Type A) (if so equipped)

-The Daytime Running Lights (DRL) portion of the fog light assembly automatically illuminates when the engine is started with the parking brake released.
-The DRL operate with the headlight switch in the OFF position.
-Turn the headlight switch to the ₱ position for full illumination when driving at night.
+The Daytime Running Lights (DRL) automatically illuminate when the engine is started with the parking brake released.
+The DRL operate with the headlight switch in the AUTO or OFF position.
+Turn the headlight switch to the Destion for full illumination when driving at night.
 (The DRL will turn off.)

 If the parking brake is applied before the engine is started, the DRL do not illuminate.
 The DRL illuminate once the parking brake is released.
 The DRL will remain on until the ignition switch is placed in the OFF position.

-It is necessary at dusk to turn the headlight switch ON for interior controls and switches to illuminate, as those remain OFF while the switch is in the OFF position.
+It is necessary at dusk to turn the headlight switch ON for interior controls and switches to illuminate, as those remain OFF while the switch is in the AUTO or OFF position.